How-to: Create New Parsers¶

 Add parser logic¶

-file.
-After renaming your parser class to SupercodeXParser
+Open the src/.../parser.py file.
+After renaming your parser class to SupercodeXParser, you should have:

 from bam_masterdata.datamodel.object_types import ExperimentalStep